Skip to content

 • Apply for an EIN.
 If you work with a partner or plan to have plumbing employees in the future, get an employer identification number (EIN) from the Internal Revenue Service.
 You’ll need it when tax season rolls around.

-8. Get insurance
+8. Get business insurance

 9. Price your plumbing services